chrishudetz/SpotiTerm/README.md

 SpotiTerm requires the following dependencies:
   1. * [Spotipy](https://github.com/plamere/spotipy) - A light weight Python library for the Spotify Web API.
-  2. * [Hue](https://github.com/UltimateHackers/hue) - Provides a minimal and powerful interface to print colored text and labels in the terminal.
+  2. * [Hue](https://github.com/UltimateHackers/hue) - Provides a minimal and powerful interface to print coloured text and labels in the terminal.

 ## Prerequisites
 To operate SpotiTerm you must: